cc-hpc-itwm/tarantella_tutorial/docs/source/quick_start.rst

 Quick Start
 ===========

-This section explains how to get started using Tarantella to distributedly train an existing TensorFlow model.
+This section explains how to start using Tarantella to distributedly train an existing TensorFlow model.
 First, we will examine what changes have to be made to your code, before executing it on the command line with ``tarantella``.